bens4lsu/theskinny-publish/Content/blog2/scene-from-mad-men-this-week.md

 tags: pop-culture
 id: 1329
 ---
-Thesis: if you're one of the people who never watched <i>Mad Men</i>, then you're one of the people who has listened to a passionate but completely unconvincing monologue on why the show is so good.
+Thesis: if you're one of the people who never watched *Mad Men*, then you're one of the people who has listened to a passionate but completely unconvincing monologue on why the show is so good.

 It seems to be a theme with a lot of the television that is good right now.
 If you watch it, you like it, but you can't really describe anything that is particularly likeable.
-Maybe I can look into that phenomenon for you in a future post, but now, I'm going to give you an example about what is so good about <i>Mad Men</i>.
+Maybe I can look into that phenomenon for you in a future post, but now, I'm going to give you an example about what is so good about *Mad Men*.

 I watched this week's episode on Sunday night.
 One of the plot points was that Betty Draper Iforgethernewlastname is a lot heftier than she was when we last saw her.
 Her doctor found some sort of abnormality in her neck, which rolled into a Betty Cancer scare.